Skip to content

 Note that only one person on the team needs to submit this link.
 This is a team dropbox, so everyone will be credited with the submission.

-1. It’s easy to change your name later, so you’re not stuck with this name! ↩︎
+1. It’s easy to change your name later, so you’re not stuck with what you choose now. ↩︎

 2. This is really important!
 The instructor need access to your project to setup Learn and other systems.
 Your TA needs access later to grade your deliverables. ↩︎